Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 It will give plenty of volume and clarity for single note playing.

 After pick thickness, the material used is the next most influential factor of a pick’s sound and feel.
+Maybe you’re playing a death metal guitar, and your pick has to go with that type of music.

 The most common pick materials are nylon and various plastics like delrin and ultem (plastics that are designed to emulate the now outlawed tortoise-shell type sound).